-Search results also bring up historic and vintage photos at Stock Photo Secrets Shop, Pixmac, 123rf, Shutterstock, and Flickr.There are many independent websites beyond those mentioned here that provide historic and vintage photos.
+Search results also bring up historic and vintage photos at Stockphotos.com, Pixmac, 123rf, Shutterstock, and Flickr.
+Many independent websites beyond those mentioned here provide historic and vintage photos.
 Digging through each of the websites is half of the fun.
 These photos are so interesting and, if appropriate, would be a great addition to your project due to the character and significance of each photo.

-Images from the past, whether they are historic or just a vintage shot of the past, there are some amazing stock photos out there that you will instantly recognize once you see them.
-Most people think they might be able to just use them freely because the images are so old and they think the copyright is in the public domain already, but it is better to err on the side of caution.
+Images from the past, whether they are historic or just vintage shots of the past, there are some amazing stock photos out there that you will instantly recognize once you see them.
+Most people think they might be able to just use them freely because the images are so old, and they think the copyright is in the public domain already, but it is better to err on the side of caution.
 You don’t want to find an invoice from Getty or Corbis for hundreds or even thousands of dollars for using their copyrighted photos without permission.

 It is your responsibility to make sure that any vintage and historical photos you use are okay to use and to contact the copyright owner to make sure that you can, otherwise, you are using someone else’s content illegally.
 So don’t get the law after you, instead, take the time and do your due diligence to make sure you are A-OK before using them in your projects.